Labelle: Legacy and influence

 Years after their breakup in 1976, Labelle's influence has been reflected by groups such as En Vogue, Destiny's Child and The Pussycat Dolls, who recorded the Labelle hit, "Far As We Felt Like Goin'" from the Phoenix album.
-Their biggest hit, "Lady Marmalade" continues to be covered, with its successful covers being renditions by All Saints and the Grammy-winning number-one hit collaboration between singers Christina Aguilera, Pink and Mýa and rapper Lil' Kim in 2001 (recorded for the Moulin Rouge! soundtrack.)
+Their biggest hit, "Lady Marmalade" continues to be covered, with its successful covers being renditions by All Saints and the Grammy-winning number-one hit collaboration between singers Christina Aguilera, Pink and Mya and rapper Lil' Kim in 2001 (recorded for the Moulin Rouge! film soundtrack).
 The song was also covered by Madchester-era indie group The Happy Mondays, who spliced it with "Kinky Afro".
-The group's 1960s hit, "You'll Never Walk Alone", was covered by Sam Harris (who also covered their rendition of "Over the Rainbow"), and sampled by Kanye West in an early version of his song, "Homecoming" (which sampled the group's "walk on" intro) while their 1970s hit, "Isn't It a Shame" was sampled by Nelly on his song, "My Place".
+The group's 1960s hit, "You'll Never Walk Alone", was covered by Sam Harris (who also covered their rendition of "Over the Rainbow"), and sampled by Kanye West in an early version of his song, "Homecoming" (which sampled the group's "walk on" intro), while their 1970s hit, "Isn't It a Shame" was sampled by Nelly on his song, "My Place".
 Their 1973 song, "Goin' On a Holiday", was also sampled in several hip-hop songs (sampling the group's vocal bridge, "goin', goin', goin', goin'...on...").

 The group has been called pioneers of the disco movement for the proto-disco singles "Lady Marmalade" and "Messin' With My Mind".
 In turn, "Lady Marmalade" has been also called one of the first mainstream disco hits (Jones and Kantonen, 1999).
 In 2003, "Lady Marmalade" was inducted to the Grammy Hall of Fame.
 In 2009, their songs "It Took a Long Time" and "System" were featured in Lee Daniels' film Precious.